 Where the show hn launch fits in the broader founder distribution stack

-The Show HN spike is one surface in a stack of seven we run with founder-growth clients, and it is the single highest-leverage one-day distribution event a technical founder gets.
+The Show HN spike is one surface in a stack of seven we run with founder-growth clients, and it is the single highest-impact one-day distribution event a technical founder gets.
 It does not work in isolation.
 The founders who treat HN as the only launch surface burn one strong asset on a 12-hour spike and have nothing to compound.
 The founders who sequence HN as the spike inside a stack that also runs founder-voice X, an open-source cookbook, hackathon presence, and developer podcasts, get the spike and the trailing distribution at the same time.
 We mapped the full sequence in the AI startup marketing stack and the order matters: HN is surface four, after the founder-voice and cookbook surfaces have already calibrated the voice the launch depends on.

 If you have not yet shipped surface one or two, do not launch on Hacker News this week.
 The spike will not have anywhere to land, the people who upvote will not be people who care, and the trailing distribution will be effectively zero.
 Spend 30 days on founder-voice posts and a working repo, then come back to this checklist and run the launch.
 The launches that compound do the prep work first.
 The launches that flame out skip the prep and try to recover during the 4-hour window where there is no time to recover.
 We covered the same prep-then-spike pattern in the AI DevRel playbook and the principle holds across every distribution surface a technical founder runs.